Resources

 • Rashtriya Madhyamik Shiksha Abhiyan (RMSA): This initiative focuses on improving access to secondary education and enhancing the quality of education in secondary schools.

-To effectively implement the child education plan, various strategies are employed.
+Various strategies are employed to implement the child's education plan effectively.
 These strategies include the following.

 • Policy Reforms: Regular evaluation of policies and necessary reforms are undertaken to align the education system with evolving needs.